alexa/alexa-auto-sdk/platforms/android/NAVIGATION.md

 ### Overview

-The AAC Navigation API provides the features required by a platform implementation to interface with the navigation capabilities of Alexa.
+The Alexa Auto SDK Navigation API provides the features required by a platform implementation to interface with the navigation capabilities of Alexa.

 ### Handling Navigation

 It is the responsibility of the platform implementation to set a destination and stop navigation when notified to do so by the Engine.
 The platform implementation should choose how to handle these requests based on its navigation provider.

 To implement a custom navigation handler for handling navigation requests from Alexa, the `Navigation` class should be extended: